Tisha B'Av: Kinnot

 Most of the morning is spent chanting or reading kinnot, bewailing the loss of the Temples and subsequent persecutions, as well as referring to post-exile disasters.
 Later, kinnot were composed by various poets, often prominent rabbis, who had suffered in the events mentioned.
 Important kinnot were composed by Eleazar beRabbi Qallir and Judah Halevi.
 After the Holocaust, kinnot were composed by the German-born rabbi Shimon Schwab in 1959, at the request of Joseph Breuer, and by Solomon Halberstam, the second Bobover rebbe in 1984.
 Since Israeli disengagement from the Gaza Strip, some segments of the Religious Zionist community have begun to recite kinnot to commemorate the expulsion of Israeli settlers from Gush Katif and the northern West Bank on the day after Tisha b'Av, in 2005.

+After the October 7 attacks, kinnot were added to commemorate them, including "Tisha b'Av Lament for October 7", published by the Orthodox Union. and "Kinah for the Events of Swords of Iron", written by Rabbi Yosef Zvi Rimon.
+Another example is "A Lament for Be'eri", written by Yagel Harush, which has been translated into English and whose first stanza begins (echoing the Hebrew word Eicha -- "How" -- that starts the Book of Lamentations):